xioustic/CSharp-Fundamentals-with-Visual-Studio-2015/README.md

     + The public keyword means a method or variable that can be accessed from the outside of a class instance.
     + The private keyword means a method or variable that can only be accessed internally of a class instance.
     + The internal keyword means a method or variable can only be used within the same project (?)
+    + The protected keyword means a method or variable can only be accessed internally of a class instance OR in a derived class.
+    + The virtual keyword means a method or variable can be overwritten by its inherited subclasses.
+    + The override keyword means the method or variable is intended to override its parent's virtual method or variable.
+    + The abstract keyword means a class cannot be instantiated.
+In this context, an abstract method or variable MUST BE provided in the inheriting subclass.
+Virtual methods or variables can exist in an abstract class to allow optional overwrite.
+    + The interface keyword means this is not a class, but an interface type.
+This means no implementation details will exist within, and instead only definition of methods, events and properties.
+These can be inherited from just like abstract classes, but also have the ability to be inherited from multiple times at once.
 - Types
     + Struct vs Class
         * If small, logically immutable and there may be many instances of them, it makes sense to make them a struct.